What we know about the man arrested in connection with the Idaho quadruple murders

 Who is Bryan Kohberger?

 Kohberger was born on Nov.
 21, 1994.
-He completed a bachelor's degree at DeSales University in 2020, then did further graduate studies at the university, completing those in 2022, a representative for DeSales confirmed.
-The Associated Press reported he received an associate degree from Northampton Community College in Pennsylvania in 2018, according to college spokesperson Mia Rossi-Marino.
+In 2018, he finished an associate's degree in psychology at Northampton Community College, then went on to complete a bachelor's degree at DeSales University in 2020.
+He then did further graduate studies at the university, completing those in 2022, a representative for DeSales confirmed.
+The representative did not say what he studied or majored in.

 Another graduate student in the criminology and criminal justice department at WSU told the AP that the news of Kohberger's arrest was "pretty out of left field."